Do I need a financial consent order?

-Ever since April 2014, the courts have required people to consider – or preferably try – family mediation as a way to resolve their issues before they will be allowed to apply through the courts for any financial order.
+Ever since April 2014, the courts have required people to use – or at least consider – consider – family mediation as a way to resolve their issues before they will be allowed to apply through the courts for any financial order.
 This is because it has become widely recognised as a more amicable, more cost-effective and much quicker approach to resolving disputes.
 This is especially important when family issues are involved.

 You will then have one or more mediation sessions during which you will aim to agree:

 - That the disclosure is complete

 - The fairest way to split these assets